microsoft/AzureTRE/docs/using-tre/tre-for-research/importing-exporting-data.md

 4. Once the draft request pop-out opens, click *Generate* in the **Files** section to generate a Storage SAS URL to use for uploading your data.

 5. You now need to head into your Workspace VM/resource containing the data you wish to export, and paste in the SAS URL you've just generated.
 Use your preferred storage tool to upload the data to the request container.
-See Step 2 in the [Importing data](#importing-data-to-a-workspace) section for more details on examples of these tools
+See Step 2 in the [Importing data](#importing-data-to-a-workspace) section for more details on using these tools

 6. Once you've uploaded your data, head back to the TRE UI in your host and click *Submit* on your draft request.
 This will submit your request for approval.